 Is It Illegal to Enter the Dark Web?

-t is not illegal to enter the dark web.
-However, you must be careful to avoid the illegal activities that are available on the dark web, such as certain pornographic materials and the sale of illegal items and substances, including drugs, stolen information and merchandise, and weapons, to name a few.
+It is not illegal to enter the dark web.
+However, you must be careful to avoid the illegal activities that are available on the dark web, such as pornographic materials featuring underaged victims and the sale of illegal items and substances, including drugs, stolen information and merchandise, and weapons, to name a few.

 What Percentage of the Internet Is Dark Web?